About

 Career summed up

-I’ve been through waves like enterprise software, networking, web development, mobile apps, games, and AI.
-I’ve had titles like CEO, CTO, staff engineer, senior engineer, product manager, developer relations, and consultant.
-I’ve worked at startups, even a few of my own, and for some big names like HP, Yahoo, Palm, Blackberry, AC/Nielsen, ARCO, AT&T, and Microsoft.
+I’ve been through waves: enterprise software, networking, web development, mobile apps, games, and AI.
+I’ve held titles like CEO, CTO, staff engineer, senior engineer, product manager, developer relations, and consultant.
+Startups (some my own), and big names like HP, Yahoo, Palm, Blackberry, AC/Nielsen, ARCO, AT&T, and Microsoft.

-I’ve forgotten more languages than most people learn, like: Java, C, C++, Perl, Prolog, Assembly, old school BASIC, and Visual Basic.
-Recently, I’ve been working with JavaScript, Go, Lua, Swift, and Duso.
+I’ve forgotten more languages than most people learn: Java, C, C++, Perl, Prolog, Assembly, old-school BASIC, Visual Basic.
+Recently, JavaScript, Go, Lua, Swift, and Duso.

-I’ve dealt with databases since mag-tape, home-grown junk, SQL (lots of variants), and NoSQL like MongoDB, Redis, CouchDB, and my favorite dead project RethinkDB.
+I’ve dealt with databases since mag-tape and home-grown junk, through SQL (many variants), and NoSQL like MongoDB, Redis, CouchDB, and my favorite dead project RethinkDB.

 Random things I like